aws-samples/energy-bsee-nlp/README.md

-## Well Analytics with Amazon Comprehend
+##Analyze drilling reports using natural language processing with Amazon Comprehend

 TODO: Fill this README out!